donovan-jasper/cs244-cs244b/cs244-clerical/assign1/assign1.md

 ### How will you design your software so people can work independently, through stable and well-defined interfaces?

-We will choose a project that's inherently modular.
+We will try and choose a project that's inherently modular.
 When we first start the project and interfaces are more in flux, we will meet more often/have more constant communication.

 ### What area(s) of networking research will you explore?
 Distributed Systems 😎